 - Tell stories!
-People love stories, tell one related to your book – to draw the audience in.
+People love hearing stories; tell one related to your book to draw in the audience.

-- Have an answer ready for typical end-of-interview questions, such as, “Do you have any final words of advice for our audience?”
+- Have a great answer ready for typical end-of-interview questions, such as, “Do you have any final words of advice for our audience?”

-- Remember your job is to inform, educate, entertain, or inspire.
-The producer and host want you to be an interesting guest, and that usually means providing the audience with useful information.
-Focus on your message, advice, insights, etc. If you sound like a commercial for your book, it won’t be a good interview … and you certainly won’t be asked back!
+- Remember, your job is to inform, educate, entertain, or inspire.
+The producer and host want you to be an interesting guest.
+Focus on your message, advice, insights, etc. If you sound like a commercial for your book, it won’t be a good interview.

-- If the host has not mentioned your website by the end of the interview, jump in and say, “By the way, if anyone would like a copy of my book, it’s available at your local book store or at Amazon.com, etc.…” When giving out your website, remember, you do not need to say “www” before your website name.
+- If the host has not plugged your book or mentioned your website by the end of the interview, tactfully work it in by saying, “By the way, if anyone would like a copy of my book, it’s available at your local book store or Amazon.com, and visit my website -__________” When giving out your website, remember, you do not need to say “www” before your website name.
 Letting people know you are active on social media also helps, and you will gain new followers.

 - Nothing is worse in an author’s TV interview than saying, “As I say in my book …” Plugs for your book will be made by the host (with very few exceptions).
 There is nothing wrong with mentioning your book once or twice, but let the host plug the book and website, etc.

-- Follow the lead of the host; let him or her lead the interview.
+- Follow the lead of the host; let him or her direct the interview.

-- Remember: People don’t buy books; they buy the benefit the book gives them.
+- Remember: People don’t buy books; they buy the benefit a book gives them.

-- Avoid a common problem – mumbling.
-Once you get comfortable in an interview, you may find your voice trailing off at the end of sentences.
-Stay sharp and articulate and speak clearly the entire interview.
+- Avoid a common radio interview problem – mumbling.
+Once you become comfortable in an interview, you may find your voice trailing off at the end of sentences.
+Stay sharp and articulate and speak clearly throughout the interview.
 Avoid crutch words and sounds such as “um” and “like.”
 Test yourself; you will likely be surprised how often you use these.

 - It doesn’t matter if your interview is 60 seconds or 30 minutes long.
 You should communicate your essential message early.
-Additional time should be spent expanding your basic points.
+Additional time should be spent expanding your primary points.

 - Do every interview that is offered to you.
 You never know who is listening/watching!